muiseb/software-links/README.md

 - Double-click on `Autodesk Fusion 360.app` to open
 - You can also create a shortcut to the desktop to make things easier

+### Fusion updates

+- Close Fusion
+- Log on to the [autodesk website](https://www.autodesk.com/)
+- Sign in
+- Click on profile icon on the top right
+- Under `Account`, select `Products and services`
+- Fusion should be in the list and you can just click on `Download` to get the new installer and install the new version of Fusion

 ## 3D Printing

 - [Download](https://www.prusa3d.com/page/prusaslicer_424/) Prusa Slicer